SoftwareAG/c8y-docs/content/release-10-4-0/overview-10-4-0.md

 Select the [product component](/about/introduction/#component) you are interested in from the index at the left.

->**Info:** In most components, you will find separate entries for each published release (initial release and maintenance releases).
+>**Info:** In most components, you will find separate entries for each published release (initial release and Maintenance releases).